 READ MORE ► Visiting the Athens Riviera – Swap the City for the Saronic Gulf.

 Book a trip ► Athens Riviera sunset sailing cruise.
 Want to join a small group rather than hire a private skipper?
 This four-hour cruise includes scenic swim and snorkelling spots and wine at sundown.

 Traditional Greek Food Tour in Athens

 Even the least discerning food enthusiasts will quickly love Greek cuisine.
 Fresh and straightforward ingredients mark out the Greek favourites everyone knows and loves – Souvlaki, moussaka, Greek salads, feta cheese, yoghurt and honey, olives, Cretan cuisine and sweet treats like the loukoumades Greek doughnuts.

-In Athens, you can hop between third-generation food stores, restaurants offering traditional foods and cooking methods, and locally recommended eateries and hangouts.
+In Athens, you can hop between third-generation food stores, restaurants offering traditional foods and cooking methods, and locally recommended restaurants, cafes and hangouts.
 With more Tavernas, historical kitchens and food stores than you can even keep up with, it’s hard to know where to sample the best Greek food in Athens.

 Athens Wine Scene

 While Greece isn’t known for its wine, the wine scene in Athens has grown over the past years in an attempt to highlight homegrown varieties to international wine lovers.
 Whether you want to savour the finest Greek wines (or try a selection of worldwide finds), the opening of wine bars in the centre of town – mainly in Syntagma – is a testament to the growing trend.

 The following bars are three of the most well-established bars in town, each with their unique décor, vibe and offering, mixing wine tasting with accompanying savoury Greek snacks.
 Attending these establishments to sample the best Greek wines is a must for any wine enthusiast.